JCDacuma/JCDacuma/README.md

 🧠 A mindset for continuous learning—always exploring new technologies, tools, and development methodologies.

-🎯 A focus on writing clean, maintainable, and scalable code that delivers real-world impact.
+🎯 A focus on writing clean, maintainable, and scalable code that delivers realworld impact.

 🤝 A collaborative spirit, valuing teamwork, clear communication, and knowledge sharing.